Visiting J. Paul Leonard Library

 Visitors may not checkout books or other materials unless they join the Friends of the Library or SF State Alumni Association.
 Another way to borrow books from our collection is to contact a library that you are affiliated with, such as your local public library, to see if they can get the book for you via Interlibrary Loan.

 Most computer areas in the Library are restricted to SF State students, staff and faculty, as is campus wifi access.
 Members of the general public may sign up for a Guest account, with which they can use designated computers in the Research Commons on the 1st floor for up to 2 hours per day.
-Go to the Book Checkout & Pickup Desk on the 1st floor to get a Guest Account.
+Go to the Research Commons Help Desk on the 1st floor to get a Guest Account.

 If you need help or have additional questions when you’re at the Library, stop by the Research Assistance Desk on the 1st Floor.